Can You Buy Blue Origin Stock in 2025?

 Blue Origin has not made any indication of an initial public offering in the future.

-The company has a handful of government contracts (most recently a $3.4 billion NASA contract) and has received funding from Bezos, NASA, and the U.S. Space Force.
+The company has a handful of government contracts — most recently a $2.38 billion DoD contract — and has received funding from Bezos, NASA, and the U.S. Space Force.

-Given how deep-pocketed these entities are, there's a good chance Blue Origin will never need to turn to the public markets for funding.
+Given how deep-pocketed these entities are, there's a good chance Blue Origin will not become publicly available until it's consistently profitable (and Bezos decides to take it public).

 If Blue Origin does go public, you'll be able to look up its stock symbol and buy it in your brokerage account.
 If you don't have a brokerage account, we recommend Public.